keynmol/scalajs-wasm-game-of-life/README.md

 # Game of Life using Scala.js and Webassembly

-This project implements a very simple Game of Life frontend, and packages it as both webassembly ans plain JS using Scala.js 1.17.0's _experimental_ Webassembly backend.
+This project implements a very simple Game of Life frontend, and packages it as both webassembly and plain JS using Scala.js 1.17.0's _experimental_ Webassembly backend.

 [**Live demo**](https://keynmol.github.io/scalajs-wasm-game-of-life/)